Victim pretended to be dead after being shot on Bloody Sunday, trial hears

 He has pleaded not guilty to the seven counts.

+He sits in the dock at Belfast Crown Court behind a curtain during each day of the non-jury trial.

-Giving evidence when the trial resumed on Wednesday, Mr Mahon told the court he was 16 at the time.
+Giving evidence when the trial resumed on Wednesday, Mr Mahon told the court he was 16 at the time and had attended the civil rights march in Derry on Bloody Sunday.

 He said he went to Glenfada Park after becoming aware of disturbances and hearing that people had been shot.